 Students are not admitted to work toward the M.S. degree.
 In special circumstances, the M.S. degree may be awarded, provided Institute requirements are met.

-In addition to satisfying the general Institute requirements, candidates for a Ph.D. in bioengineering at Caltech must satisfy the Course Requirements.
+In addition to satisfying the general Institute requirements, candidates for a Ph.D. in bioengineering at Caltech must satisfy the following requirements.

 Coursework requirements provide maximum flexibility in building on undergraduate training and complementing the research activities of each student.
-Students take six electives (one-quarter courses totaling at least 54 units; grade of B or higher in each course) selected in consultation with the student’s advisor and the option representative.
+Students take six electives (one-quarter courses totaling at least 54 units; grade of B or higher in each course) selected in consultation with the student’s adviser and the option representative.
 To maximize the opportunity for research during the early stages of the graduate career, coursework may be spread over the first and second years.
-Examples of relevant electives include:

 Synthetic biology, systems biology, molecular programming, and cell and tissue engineering electives: BE 150, BE 153, BE 159, BE/APh 161, Bi 117, Bi 145 ab, ChE/BE 163, BE/CS/CNS/Bi 191 ab, ChE 130.